-Huntington is a bay community rich in natural beauty and steeped in American History and Tragedy
+Huntington Village is a Bay Community, Rich in Natural Beauty, American History and Tragedy

 Thank you for contacting us!
 If needed, you will hear back within 48-72 hours.